 If you want to attract, recruit, and retain skilled workers for peak performance in your workplace, you need to know that your compensation package is competitive.
-The Tourism Sector Compensation Study provides a wealth of information on wage rates by region and industry.
+The Canadian Tourism Sector Compensation Study provides a wealth of information on wage rates by region and industry.

 - Demographic information from the participating businesses